kBruna/42_Printf/README.md

 If the flag received is `X` (uppercase X) it will print the hex in uppercase.

 If the flag received is `p` it will first print `0x` and then change the flag to `x`, treating the number as this flag would, essencially printing it in lowercase hexadecimal.
+If the value is `NULL` it will print `(nil)` only.

+## ft_printf Return

+This function will return the number of characters effectively printed.

+Using the return of function `write`, that returns the amount of characters printed, the auxiliary functions add this return to a pointer of an int var `count` inside the ft_printf function.
+This is the value that will be effectively returned from this function.

 ## Notes: